jasmeetnarang/Face-Recognition-System/readme.md

 ##### Additional Information:
 1. Dataset is private
-2. pickel files are stored in pickle_files folder
+2. Pickel files are stored in pickle_files folder

 ##### Contributors: